Chillu1/ModiBuff/README.md

 Pooling in ModiBuff is 430X faster than original old version (because of pool & reset)
 But it's also much faster in cases of doing init/stack/refresh on an existing modifier (we don't create a new modifier anymore)
-ModiBuffEcs is a bit on the slow side for now, because we're creating the entities and their components, instead of reusing them, like in the case of ModiBuff.
+ModiBuffEcs is a bit on the slow side for now, because of how pooling works, with enabling and disabling entities.

 Mixed modifier = N of each.
 Ex.
 100 instances * 58 recipes = 5_800 modifiers
 5_000 mixed modifiers = 1MB